 It has recently come to my attention that some would-be authors out there need a ghostwriter because they’re disorganized.
 You might have a great writing style and engaging ideas, but writing a full-length book is a daunting task.
+Don’t despair!
+Science now says disorganized people are more creative!
 So, let’s talk about how ghostwriting for disorganized people works.

 When I ghostwrite a memoir, the first thing I do is get all the information by doing recorded interviews, then transcribing and organizing the interviews.
 The organizing process includes me making a timeline of the events of your life.

 It’s important for ghostwriting clients to know they don’t have to be organized during these interviews.
 It’s my job to take your stories and information and put them into chronological order in the timeline.
 Will there be gaps in the information you provide?
 Yes, there always are, especially with typically disorganized people.
 It’s my responsibility, when I create the timeline of your life, to show those gaps in the timeline.
 I then do interviews to fill in those gaps.